OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Consistency: Interaction patterns (e.g., selection, confirmation, inspection) should be uniform across all game scenes.
 16.2 UI Structure: The Persistent View
 The game's interface is built around a persistent view to provide the player with constant access to core information and actions.
-Fixed Top Bar: Always visible, this bar displays the player's Hero HP, current Gold, the Day counter, and active Trinkets.
+TopArea: Always visible, this area displays the player's Hero HP, current Gold, the Day counter, and active Trinkets.
 It also provides access to the game Menu.
-Fixed Bottom Bar: Always visible, this bar houses the three Gacha Machines (Tier 1, 2, and 3).
+BottomArea: Always visible, this area houses the three Gacha Machines (Tier 1, 2, and 3).
 These machines are the player's constant interaction point for drawing and managing their GachaBall collections.
-Dynamic Contextual Area: This is the large central portion of the screen.
+ContentArea: This is the large central portion of the screen.
 Its content changes based on the player's current location or node.
 It fluidly transitions to show the battleground, the shop interface, the node selection map, or event narratives without ever leaving the main game screen.
 This creates a seamless, unified experience.
-Overlays: Modal windows that appear on top of the entire interface for focused tasks, such as inspecting a Gacha Machine's inventory or confirming a merge.
+ModalWindows: Modal windows that appear on top of the entire interface for focused tasks, such as inspecting a Gacha Machine's inventory or confirming a merge.
 These modal windows do not feature explicit 'close' buttons; they are designed to automatically dismiss if the player clicks anywhere on the screen outside the bounds of the modal window itself or any sub-windows spawned from it.
 16.3 Core Interaction Model
 Single Click/Tap: The primary method for selecting an entity (Unit, Item) or activating a button but also used for tooltips on or even inspection windows for elements that can't be selected like Gacha machines, keywords, Status Effects icons, etc.
 Double click / clicking on the same selected element again / Right-Click / Long Press: Used to open inspection windows for an entity without performing an action.